Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 ## Features

+- You can learn some funny things happened in a boy's family during Covid-19 pandemic.

-- You can get some information about COVID-19
+- You can get some information about COVID-19.

 - You can know the current situation around the world about COVID-19 epidemic.

-- You can get some suggestions on protecting yourself from COVID-19.
+- You can get some suggestions on protecting yourself from coronavirus.

-- You can learn some funny things happened in a family of a boy during this period
+- You can view people 's different attitudes towards this pandemic.

 ## Screenshot